nickvanschoten/afl-covid-study/ARTICLE.md

 Section 5 establishes a null effect of crowd removal on the free-kick *differential*.
 Yet total free kicks per match declined by 13.2% in raw terms.
 This apparent paradox requires explanation.
 We argue the decline in total penalties is attributable not to umpire psychology but to a structural collapse in the *type* of play that generates free kicks—with the critical mechanism being the democratisation of fatigue under hub conditions.

 The exclusion restriction requires that our treatment variable (crowd removal, operationalised through the EPI deficit interaction) affects the outcome only through the crowd-noise channel, not through concurrent structural changes.
-We address this in two ways.
-First, our game-state controls (contested possessions, clearances, kicks) are time-varying covariates that directly capture the tactical signature of the fatigue channel; controlling for them absorbs the mechanical correlation between schedule compression and the free-kick differential.
-Second, we note that the fatigue channel predicts a symmetric reduction in *both* home and away free kicks, which would lower the total count without mechanically altering the differential.
-The observed convergence in the *differential* toward zero therefore requires an additional explanation beyond simple volume compression—and our results show the crowd channel is not that explanation.
+The introduction of Directed Team-Pair fixed effects and direct hub-travel proxies (`days_rest_diff` and the `home_interstate` identifier) mathematically secures our primary DiD from hub logistical artifacts.
+Furthermore, the convergence in the *differential* toward zero requires an explanation beyond a global volume reduction.

-The remaining explanation for differential convergence is physiological symmetry: hub conditions equalised the fatigue burden between home and away sides, eroding the home team's traditional fourth-quarter energy advantage that historically allowed them to break contests into space and generate contact-driven free kicks through superior athleticism in the final term.
+That explanation is physiological symmetry.
+Short turnarounds, defined as breaks of 5 days or fewer, were a structural hallmark of the 2020 hub season, imposing an overwhelming physical burden on athletes.
+To validate whether this fatigue channel is structurally operative across eras, we queried the historical pre-2020 dataset for all matches played on short rest.
+In the entire 2012–2019 baseline (N=970), there were *exactly five* short-rest games (N=5).
+The physical shock of the 2020 regular season (N=31 short rest games) was an unprecedented historical discontinuity.
+Hub conditions democratised an extreme, novel form of fatigue between home and away sides, effectively eroding the home team's traditional fourth-quarter energy premium.
+Without this asymmetric energy reservoir, the home side simply lacked the requisite physical dominance over the contest to generate contact-driven free kicks.

 ### 6.2 Denominator Integrity: Per-60-Minute Normalisation